zoso10/6px-api-docs/README.md

 $ curl https://api.6px.io/v1/users/:user_id/jobs?key=YOUR_KEY&secret=YOUR_SECRET
 ```

-> **Authentication using an API secret should only be used in server to server scenarios.
-If you're making a request via from a browser via AJAX, please omit the secret and ensure that the requesting domain is whitelisted in the account section of your dashboard.**
+> **Note**: Authentication using an API secret should only be used in server to server scenarios.
+If you're making a request via from a browser via AJAX, please omit the secret and ensure that the requesting domain is whitelisted in the account section of your dashboard.

 ## DATE FORMAT